 Compliance Task Management: The company must create plan to manage and report status of all compliance related activities from a centralized data base.
-Automated updates from the various compliance modules should provide for up-to-the-date status reporting that could be viewed by the Board, compliance officer, entity compliance coordinators, quality offices and others as designated.
+Automated updates from the various compliance modules should provide for up-to-the-minute status reporting that could be viewed by the Board, compliance officer, entity compliance coordinators, quality offices and others as designated.

-Accordingly, for creating a compliance management framework an organization need to perform activities relating to the compliance identification, compliance ownership, compliance awareness, compliance reporting and periodical compliance MIS.
+Accordingly, for creating a Compliance Management Framework an organization need to perform activities relating to the Compliance Identification, Compliance Ownership, Compliance Awareness, Compliance Reporting and Periodical Compliance MIS for the company.
 These activities are covered in the various part of this chapter.
-However, the compliance framework in summary form consists of the following:
+However to Summaries the compliance framework consists of the following:

-Process for Setting up of Compliance Framework Stage-1 Stage-2 Stage-3 Stage-4 Stage-5 Identification of Compliance Obligations Preparation of Compliance Chart Assessment of Historical Compliance Status Assessment of Compliance Risk Compliance/ Action Reporting Applicability of the various Act, Rules, Regulations, Policies and Procedures covering Industry Specific Sector Specific, Specific Activity, Specific Entity, Specific State Law, Local Laws Setting-up role and responsibilities of senior Management, Legal Depart- ment, and Compli- ance executor Assessment of File/ Report/ Return Statements/ Internal Auditor/ Independent agency/ Regulator Identification of possible situations of non- compliance and development of strategy for Risk Mitigation/ Risk Monitoring/ Risk Reporting Report of Internal Auditor/ Independent agency/Regulator with the possible consequence such as disqualification/ suspension/ lock out/ license cancellation
+Process for Setting up of Compliance Framework Stage-1 Stage-2 Stage-3 Stage-4 Stage-5 Stage-6 Identification of Compliance Obligations Preparation of Compliance Chart Historical Compliance Assessment Assessment of Historical Compliance Audit Assessment of Compliance Risk Compliance/ Action Reporting Applicability of the various Act, Rules, Regulations, Policies and Procedures covering Industry Specific Sector Specific, Specific Activity, Specific Entity, Specific State Law, Local Laws Setting up Role and Responsibil- ities of Top Management, Legal Depart- ment, Senior Management and Compli- ance executor Assessment of Internal File/Internal Report/Return Statements Assessment of File/Report/Return Statements/ Internal Auditor/ Independent agency/Regulator Identification of possible situations of Non- compliance/ In adequate Compliance and development of strategy for Risk Mitigation/ Risk Monitoring/ Risk Reporting Report of Internal Auditor/ Independent agency/Regulator with the possible consequence such as disqualification/ Suspension/lock out/License Cancellation